 We were just a few minutes away and met them at Paula Dean's restaurant, The Lady and Sons for our 5:00 reservation.
 Because we had eaten a late lunch and indulged in the sweet treats, we really weren't terribly hungry.

-Nonetheless, we ordered off the buffet and piled our plates full of country cooking favorites from mashed potatoes and gravy to pork chop, collard green, mac 'n cheese, and everything in between.
+Nonetheless, we ordered off the buffet and piled our plates full of country cooking favorites from mashed potatoes and gravy to pork chop, collard greens, mac 'n cheese, and everything in between.
 It was a wonderful meal and we left completely stuffed.

 The highlight for me came when Eli boldly announced the the mac'n cheese was delicious but Miss Beths was way better.
-Miss Beth is my friend who makes the best macarroni and cheese you've ever put in your mouth.
+Miss Beth is my friend who makes the best macaroni and cheese you've ever put in your mouth.
 Eli loves it; Ellie begs for it, and they both have embarked on a quest to find one that's better.
 Sorry, Paula Dean.
 You've got nothing on Beth!

 After dinner, we decided to do a FREE walking tour of the area, which was much needed considering the amount of food we had consumed.
-There is an app that you can download that gives you the uses GPS technology to track your tour and gives you historical information along the way.
+There is an app that you can download that uses GPS technology to track your tour and gives you historical information along the way.

 We used that until my mom rented a Peditour from an unsuspecting guide who had no idea the chaos that was about to hit him.
 She road with the kids while the rest of us followed behind.
 It was a great setup and we all learned a lot about the area.

-While the men went to get our cars, the ladys took the kids back to River Street.
+While the men went to get our cars, the ladies took the kids back to River Street.
 We were hoping to do free tugboat tours, but there had stopped running for the evening.
 We ended up getting snow cones and sitting on the river watching the massive freights pass by, which is not a terrible way to end the evening if I do say so myself.